 when developing a relapse prevention plan.

-Consultation may require the medical practitioner or responsible clinician to disclose a patient’s or proposed patient’s personal and health information to family/whānau.
+Consultation may require the health practitioner or responsible clinician to disclose a patient’s or proposed patient’s personal and health information to family/whānau.
 This is particularly necessary when developing a treatment, discharge or relapse prevention plan in which family/whānau will be involved in maintaining a person’s wellness in the community.

 The disclosure of information for the purposes of consultation under section 7A is not a breach of the Privacy Act 1993 or Health Information Privacy Code.
 However, it is desirable to discuss the consultation process with the patient or proposed patient in advance, so they understand the purpose of consultation and the extent to which information will be shared.

+Reasonable consultation should include clinicians working with the patient and family/whānau to identify a family member possibly the principal caregiver, early in the process to be the point of contact for family/whānau.
+Equally the family/whānau should also be given the name of a contact person from the treatment team to facilitate consultation.
+It is important to record what has been done to facilitate practicable contact with the family /whānau and who has the responsibility of contacting them.
+Sometimes relationships between family/whānau and clinical teams can become damaged.
+In such cases, it is important to rebuild relationships with the family/whānau to facilitate continued consultation and engagement and/or establish alternative supports.

 Consultation at the different stages of the compulsory assessment and treatment process is likely to assist the responsible clinician in making decisions at those stages.
 It may also increase family/whānau awareness of and/or involvement in, and contribution to, court hearings under the Act.
 If a person has presented to mental health services at a late stage of their illness, when the likelihood of successful consultation has been diminished due to strained family relationships, it may be beneficial to encourage re-engagement with family members as the person becomes well.

 The names of family/whānau members consulted should be recorded on the initial assessment record form, and the nature of the consultation recorded in the patient’s or proposed patient’s clinical file.

-The medical practitioner or responsible clinician should obtain a patient’s or proposed patient’s consent to consult family/whānau whenever possible, but patient consent is not always required, such as when a patient is acutely unwell or lacks capacity to consent.
+The health practitioner or responsible clinician should obtain a patient’s or proposed patient’s consent to consult family/whānau whenever possible, but patient consent is not always required, such as when a patient is acutely unwell or lacks capacity to consent.
 The requirement to consult does not mean a patient or proposed patient forfeits their right to confidential care and treatment.
 Patients’ and proposed patients’ rights and the protection of those rights continue to be paramount and a major philosophical tenet of the Act.

-The section 7A requirement to consult does not mean all family/whānau concerns about the compulsory assessment and treatment of the patient or proposed patient will necessarily be addressed.
+The requirement to consult with family and whānau should ensure the health practitioner or responsible clinician makes more informed decisions.
+However, the section 7A requirement to consult does not mean all family/whānau concerns about the compulsory assessment and treatment of the patient or proposed patient will necessarily be addressed.
 It is possible the requirement will raise family/whānau members’ expectations about the extent of their role in clinical decision-making and involvement in daily decisions about the care of their family/whānau member.
-Nevertheless, the requirement to consult should ensure the medical practitioner or responsible clinician makes more informed decisions.

 Where family/whānau have been consulted to develop a treatment, discharge or relapse prevention plan in which they will be involved in a person’s continuing care, a clinician may share a copy of the plan with those whānau members most closely involved in delivering that care.
 This is a permitted disclosure of information for the purpose for which it was collected.